Open menu button Close menu button

 Admission to the AAS Nursing Program is competitive and seats are limited.
 Admission to the AAS Nursing Program is a separate process from matriculation.
-The information and links below are for enrolled CSI students who have completed or are completing the pre-clinical nursing sequence in Spring 2023, and wish to apply for matriculation in the AAS Nursing Program.
-Students who are considering transfering to CSI may also apply.
-These students must email the CSI Nursing Admissions Committee at AASnursingadmission@csi.cuny.edu
+The information and links below are for enrolled CSI students who have completed or are completing the pre-clinical nursing sequence in Fall 2024, and wish to apply for matriculation in the AAS Nursing Program.
+Students who are considering transferring to CSI may also apply.
+These transfer students only may call the CSI Nursing Department at 718.982.3810.

-Students should read all information very carefully and apply to the AAS Nursing Program only if they are able and willing to meet all matriculation clinical clearance requirements shown under Step 2: Matriculation.
-All applicants should begin preparing as soon as possible to meet the matriculation requirements.
+Students should read all information very carefully and apply to the AAS Nursing Program only if they are able and willing to meet all matriculation clinical clearance requirements shown under Step 2: Matriculation (shown below).

 In addition, all applicants must comply with NYS Office of the Professions License Requirements for Registered Professional Nursing